 Payment options and subsidies

-Paediatric physiotherapists are recognised by all private health insurers, so rebates are applicable.
+Paediatric physiotherapists and OTs are recognised by most private health insurers, so rebates are applicable.

 Better Start for Children with Disability: